Kremlin red faces over Medvedev Twitter malfunction

 The Russian president prides himself in his Twitter following, now 741,000.

-Twitter and other social media have been used extensively by Russian opposition activists seeking to uncover electoral fraud and organise protests.'An inappropriate retweet'
+Twitter and other social media have been used extensively by Russian opposition activists seeking to uncover electoral fraud and organise protests.

 The offending message was posted on the account of Konstantin Rykov, an MP from the ruling United Russia party, on Tuesday night.